Matthew-Eucaristo/Guess-the-Path/README.md

 #### Why we make this ?

-Based on school Data Structure assignment.
+Based on school's Data Structure assignment.
 Also pure curiosity lol.